laphrog/Cloaksocks/README.md

 Make sure to edit the `Dockerfiles` properly.
 Different app versions might need specific compiling configurations. <br />
 Better have a little knowledge in Docker before using this method.

+###  DIVE IN
+In case you hate me or want to contribute to the project, dive in and rip the code.
+Utilize it how ever you want.

 # Dockerfiles